Live Data

 Perpetual futures trading on Arbitrum

 Arbitrum is the largest perp DEX chain by number of active protocols.
-PerpFinder currently tracks nine protocols deployed here, more than any other network in our coverage set.
+PerpFinder currently tracks eleven protocols deployed here, more than any other network in our coverage set.
 The concentration reflects the chain's combination of low transaction costs, EVM compatibility, and an established user base that arrived before most L2s existed.

 Protocols on Arbitrum